OP-ED: Can live music television survive in 2018?

-Hark back to the ‘70s and ‘80s, viewers were spoilt for choice when it came to music television.
+Hark back to the ‘70s and ‘80s, viewers were spoilt for choice when it came to live music television.

 Programs like Countdown, Rage, Nightmoves, MTV, Hey Hey It’s Saturday and Bandstand played an integral role in the launch of careers and support of homegrown acts, long before Unearthed was pencilled in.

 You only have to look at the death of Channel [V] and MTV’s change-over from 24/7 music to reality TV to understand that you can’t argue with network ratings – people just weren’t watching anymore.

 Ex-MTV VJ Adam Curry once said in an interview that leaving music behind was “the best business decision they ever made.”

 “There’s a reason why MTV no longer follows what the letter ‘M’ in MTV is all about, because people weren’t choosing to go there as a destination,” he explains.

 “I think it’s been quite some time since television was relevant as a compass for cultural development.”

 And yet, don’t the massive TV ratings for music documentaries tell another story?

 TV Tonight reported that when it aired at the start of 2016, part one of the Molly Meldrum mini-series Molly smashed all expectations, picking up 1.79 million viewers.

 It was the most-watched show of the night, more than tripling The X Files and My Kitchen Rules, pulling a whopping 400,000 extra than the regular ratings winner.